 This crockpot pumpkin turkey chili is LOADED with veggies- meaning it’s packed with a variety of nutrients.
-One of my top healthy cooking secrets?
-Always double the veggies.
-It is a great way to add bulk to dished without adding loads of calories.
-I’m a volume eater, as are many Americans, so this tip is GOLD.
+One of my top dietitian cooking secrets?
+Double the veggies.
+It is a great way to add bulk to dish and sneak in some extra nutrients.

-Here are some of the All-Star ingredients of this recipe that make it super healthy and deserve a little recognition:
+Here are some of the All-Star ingredients of this recipe:

 - Pumpkin: Pumpkin is most known for being packed with Vitamin A (that’s what gives it its vibrant orange color!)
 This vitamin helps keep eyesight sharp and can help to improve immunity.

 - Beans: Beans are a fabulous way to increase both fiber and protein content of a dish.
-Protein and fiber both work to keep you full, which can help with weight management.
+Protein and fiber both work to keep you full and lessen those constant thoughts of food from being hungry.
 Plus, I’m just going to lay it out there that fiber is super important for keeping you regular… If ya know what I’m saying..

 I know, sounds like all fabulous stuff, right?
 And I haven’t even talked about how it TASTES.
 Let’s just say my oldest (and pickiest) nephew downed it.
 Along with a massive slice of the Mr.’s famous beer bread.
 That is a true testament to how delicious it is.